irontec/ivozprovider/doc/sphinx/administration_portal/client/vpbx/routing_endpoints/hunt_groups.rst

 Adding members to hunt group
 ============================

-**List of users** subsection allows adding users to each group:
+**List of members** subsection allows adding users or external numbers to each group:

-- For *RingAll hunt groups*, users will be added without any additional parameters.
+- For *RingAll hunt groups*, members will be added without any additional parameters.

 - For remaining groups, priority and timeout will be specified for each member.
 Priority determines the order, timeout ring duration for each member.